Multimodal Image Synthesis and Editing: The Generative AI Era: Social Impacts

 \subsection{Misuse}

 On the other hand, the increasing editing capability and generation realism also offers opportunities to generate or manipulate images for malicious purposes.
 The misuse of synthesis \& editing techniques may spread fake or nefarious information and lead to negative social impacts.
-To prevent potential misuses, one potential way is to develop detection techniques for automatically identifying GAN-generated or fake images, which has been actively researched by the community \cite{mirsky2021creation}.
-Meanwhile, sufficient guardrails, labelling, and access control should be carefully considered when deploying the multi-modal image synthesis and editing techniques to minimize the risk of misuses.
+To prevent potential misuses, one possible way is to develop detection techniques for automatically identifying generated images, which has been actively researched by the community \cite{mirsky2021creation}.
+Meanwhile, sufficient guardrails, labelling, and access control should be carefully considered when deploying MISE techniques to minimize the risk of misuses.